arangodb/docs/3.10/aql/functions-geo.md

 `WITHIN(coll, latitude, longitude, radius, distanceName) → docArray`

-Return all documents from collection *coll* that are within a radius of *radius* around the specified coordinate (*latitude* and *longitude*).
-The documents returned are sorted by distance to the search coordinate, with the closest distances being returned first.
-Optionally, the distance in meters between the search coordinate and the document coordinates can be returned as well.
+Return all documents from collection *coll* that are within a radius of *radius* around the specified coordinate pair (*latitude* and *longitude*).
+The documents returned are sorted by distance to the reference point, with the closest distances being returned first.
+Optionally, the distance (in meters) between the reference point and the stored point can be returned as well.
 To make use of that, an attribute name for the distance result has to be specified in the *distanceName* argument.
 The result documents will contain the distance value in an attribute of that name.

 - **coll** (collection): a collection
-- **latitude** (number): the latitude portion of the search coordinate
+- **latitude** (number): the latitude of the point to search
-- **longitude** (number): the longitude portion of the search coordinate
+- **longitude** (number): the longitude of the point to search
 - **radius** (number): radius in meters
-- **distanceName** (string, *optional*): include the distance to the search coordinate in each document in the result (in meters), using the attribute name *distanceName*
+- **distanceName** (string, *optional*): include the distance (in meters) between the reference point and stored point in the result, using the attribute name *distanceName*
 - returns **docArray** (array): an array of documents, sorted by distance (shortest distance first)